-- 32. Where an academic appeal is dismissed by the OSCAR Case Managers, the student submitting the appeal may submit a request for a review of this decision by a Process Review Appeal Panel (PRAP) within 10 working days of being notified of it.
+- 33. Where an academic appeal is dismissed by the OSCAR Case Managers, the student submitting the appeal may submit a request for a review of this decision by a Process Review Appeal Panel (PRAP) within 10 working days of being notified of it.
 Requests should be submitted to OSCAR on-line and in accordance with published requirements as to the format, content and length of submission.
-Further details are available on the OSCAR web pages. - 33.
-If the appeal is received on time it will be assigned to an OSCAR Case Manager who has not been involved in Stage one of the appeal. - 34.
-If a request for a review is received after the 10 working day deadline the student will be asked to provide any good reasons as to why the request is late.
+Further details are available on the OSCAR web pages. - 34.
+If the appeal is received on time it will be assigned to an OSCAR Case Manager who has not been involved in Stage one of the appeal. - 35.
+If a request for a review is received after the 10 working days deadline, the student will be asked to provide any rationale reasonable in all of the circumstances ("good reasons") as to why the request is late.
 The evidence will be considered by two OSCAR Case Managers who have not been involved in Stage one of the appeal who will determine whether the good reasons are valid.
 If the two Case Managers cannot come to an agreement a third Case Manager will be consulted and a majority decision will be made.3 A decision on the validity of the good reasons will normally be made within five working days of receiving the information.
 If the good reasons are not deemed valid the request will not be considered and the student will be offered a Completion of Procedures letter.
 If there are valid good reasons the request will be accepted and assigned to an OSCAR Case Manager who has not been involved in Stage one of the appeal.